wootfish/eli.sohl.com/_posts/2019-01-13-public-cyberspace.md

 Previous attempts at building such spaces (albeit under different names) have encountered seemingly insurmountable challenges.
 However, recent research[^2] has offered new hope for overcoming these.
 If successful, the benefits of the resulting public cyberspace over our current systems would be significant.
 Let me explain.

-[^2]: Some of which has been carried out by myself through the Theseus project, which you'll hear more about later.
+[^2]: Some of which has been carried out through the Theseus project, which you'll hear more about later.

 Architecturally, the modern web is built around a client-server model: data requesters (like you, loading up Twitter) and data providers (like Twitter, sending you fresh tweets).
-This data lives on servers; the servers live in some large air-conditioned room with armed guards; these servers dole out data to clients like yourself at-will.
+This data lives on servers; the servers live in large air-conditioned rooms with armed guards; these servers dole out data to clients like yourself at-will.

 What sort of cyberspace have we architected here?
 Who, if anyone, owns it?
 Does the service's owner have power over you?
 Certainly they do, and certainly they own the space -- though most companies go to great pains to hide this fact.